 If the commodity increases, bond prices fall and hold their relationship.

-This conformation is bullish for the stock market – on the contrary a decreasing ratio predicts a weak economy and consequently a stock market weak.
+This conformation is bullish for the stock market – on the contrary, a decreasing ratio predicts a weak economy and consequently a stock market weakness.

 The historical examples